SortableJS/Sortable/README.md

 #### handle

 To make list items draggable, Sortable disables text selection by the user.
 That's not always desirable.
-To allow tesxt selection, define a drag handler, which is an area of every list element that allows it to be dragged around.
+To allow text selection, define a drag handler, which is an area of every list element that allows it to be dragged around.

 ```js
 new Sortable(el, {